I...Vampire: Powers and abilities

-Andrew Bennett has the powers of an elder vampire, as according to the DC Universe.
-He can transform into mist, a bat, and a wolf and he has superior strength far beyond that of a mortal man.
-He is immortal and possesses the ability to turn others into vampires, a healing factor, hypnosis and limited telepathy.
+Andrew Bennett has the powers of an elder vampire.
+He can transform into mist, a bat, and a wolf and has superior strength far beyond that of a mortal man.
+He is immortal and possesses the ability to turn others into vampires, a healing factor, hypnosis, and limited telepathy.
 His image cannot be seen, such as being reflected in a mirror or captured on film.

-However, he also has the weaknesses of a vampire.
+He, however, also has the weaknesses of a vampire.
 He is severely weakened by sunlight, losing most of his vampiric powers, and he can be killed by silver, fire, and/or a wooden stake to the heart.

 The New 52

 The title was relaunched as part of DC Comics company-wide title relaunch The New 52.
 The initial creative team is Joshua Hale Fialkov writing and Andrea Sorrentino as penciller.
 The first issue was very well received critically, and was the 78th best selling comic in September 2011 by units.

 In this version, Andrew Bennett is an older vampire (approximately 600 years old) but has the physical appearance of a man in his 20s.
 His former lover, Mary, Queen of Blood, gathers an army of vampires to take over the world.
 Wounded trying to stop her, Andrew seeks out help from his old ally Professor John Troughton.
 They are soon joined by a young vampire hunter Tig, whose father had been turned into a vampire.
-Traveling to Gotham City, they, along with Batman, confront Mary's horde.
-However, Tig kills Andrew and unwittingly releases Cain, the original vampire, from extradimensional captivity.
+Traveling to Gotham City, they, along with Batman, confront Mary's horde, but Tig kills Andrew and unwittingly releases Cain, the original vampire, from extradimensional captivity.
 Cain takes command of the horde of vampires from Mary and begins absorbing magic.
 Tig, Troughton, Batman, and the Justice League Dark are almost overwhelmed by the vampires when Madame Xanadu manages to resurrect Andrew Bennett, who proceeds to kill Cain and claim leadership of the vampire horde for himself, promising a new era free from conflict with humans.

 The series ended in April 2013 with issue #19.
 Fialkov was told about the cancellation when he finished the script for issue #15 and is satisfied with the conclusion to the series.